abcxyz/abc/README.md

   runs all golden-tests for the templates included in `examples/templates`
 - `abc templates golden-test verify --test-name=example examples/templates`
   same as above, but only for the specific named tests
+- `abc templates golden-test verify` runs all golden-tests for the templates included in the current directory
 - `abc templates golden-test record examples/templates/render/hello_jupiter`
   record the current template output as the desired/expected output for all tests within the given template, saving to `testdata/golden/<test_name>/data`.
 - `abc templates golden-test record --test-name=one_env,multiple_envs examples/templates/render/for_each_dynamic`
   same as above, but only for the specific named tests.
 - `abc templates golden-test record examples/templates`
-  record the all template outputs as the desired/expected outputs for all test cases.
+  record the all template outputs as the desired/expected outputs for all test cases for the templates under `example/templates` directory.
 - `abc templates golden-test record --test-name=example examples/templates`
   same as above, but only for the specific named tests.
+- `abc templates golden-test record` record the all template outputs as the desired/expected outputs for all test cases for the templates under current directory.

 For `record` and `verify` subcommand, the `<test_name>` parameter gives the test names to record or verify, if not specified, all tests will be run against.
 This flag may be repeated, like